gprothia2/TextractonECR/README.md

 		Execute "sh build" - this will build the docer image locally

-		Execute "Sh load_ecr" - this will load the dociker image to AWS ECR
+		Execute "sh load_ecr" - this will load the dociker image to AWS ECR